Debunking Myths Of Cervical Cancer And HPV

 Myth: Cervical Cancer Can Spread through Sexual Contact and is contagious

 Fact: HPV (Human Papilloma Virus) infection is one of the primary reasons for cellular and morphological changes to the cervical cells (pre-cancerous lesions), followed by cancerous transformation.
-Though this virus spreads through contact with mucous membrane, genital skin or bodily fluids and can be passed through intercourse and oral sex, the cancer itself is not contagious.
+Though this virus spreads through contact with mucous membrane, genital skin or bodily fluids and can be passed through intercourse and oral sex, cancer itself is not contagious.

-Myth: Once a woman is infected with HPV, it stays for life.
+Myth: Once a woman is infected with HPV, it stays for Life.

-Myth: A cervical Cancer Surgery involving hysterectomy for women below 50 years will need Hormone Replacement Therapy
+Myth: A Cervical Cancer Surgery involving hysterectomy for women below 50 years will need Hormone Replacement Therapy

 Myth: A normal Pap test means women are free of Cancers of the reproductive organs.

-Fact: A Pap test only checks for presence of abnormal or cancerous cervical cells and hence is a test for Cervical Cancer alone.
+Fact: A Pap test only checks for the presence of abnormal or cancerous cervical cells and hence is a test for Cervical Cancer alone.
 This test will not be able to detect cancers of the ovaries or uterus.

 Myth: Being tested positive for HPV means cervical cancer will happen sooner or later.

 Fact: It has been observed that more than 80% of sexually active women would acquire genital HPV by age 50.
-Most often, many women will be able to fight-off this virus Also, the cervical changes if any caused by HPV may or may not transform into a cancerous stage.
+Most often, many women will be able to fight off this virus Also, the cervical changes if any caused by HPV may or may not transform into a cancerous stage.
 In some instances, the precancerous lesions may stay throughout life without transforming into full-fledged cancer.
 It is possible for a woman who is HPV positive to never develop cervical cancer.
 It is not easy to precisely predict the effects of HPV on cervical cells of individual patients and depends on the immunity as well as the cellular microenvironment.
 Therefore, Screening for HPV and a routine Pap test as per the screening guidelines (once in 3 years) is the only way to detect cancerous cells early.

 Myth: Once a woman has been vaccinated for HPV, she will not need Pap smears anymore.

 Fact: There are over 100 serotypes of HPV viruses, of these many are known to contribute towards Cervical Cancer.
-Currently only two licensed vaccines Cervarix™ and Gardasil™ are available.
+Currently, only two licensed vaccines Cervarix™ and Gardasil™ are available.
 These Vaccines only offer protection against the serotypes 16, 18, 6 and 11.
-This is so because these serotypes contribute to highest percentage of Cervical Cancer.
-This vaccine will not offer protection towards other serotype infections that may occur in lesser percentage.
+This is so because these serotypes contribute to the highest percentage of Cervical Cancer.
+This vaccine will not offer protection towards other serotype infections that may occur in a lesser percentage.
 Therefore when a woman is 21 years old or when she makes her first sexual contact, she must be encouraged to have her routine Pap tests.
 Being vaccinated for HPV does not eliminate the need for routine Pap test.

 Myth: Being diagnosed with HPV positive will label me as being promiscuous or having multiple sexual partners

-Fact: Many women fear to discuss about Cervical Cancer or discuss about HPV testing as they feel it is tabooed or will be interpreted as a sign of promiscuity.
+Fact: Many women fear to discuss Cervical Cancer or discuss HPV testing as they feel it is tabooed or will be interpreted as a sign of promiscuity.
 However, it should be understood that every woman who has a sexually active life, even with a single partner has an equal chance of being infected with HPV.
 It is also likely that almost all sexually active women may have been exposed to HPV at some point or other in their life.
-Having multiple sexual partners certainly increases the risk of HPV infection, but a HPV infection need not be an indicator of having multiple sexual partners.
+Having multiple sexual partners certainly increases the risk of HPV infection, but an HPV infection need not be an indicator of having multiple sexual partners.